ibm-cloud-docs/Registry/registry_tokens.md

     {: pre}

-## Using a token to automate access to a namespace in {{site.data.keyword.registrylong_notm}}
+## Using a token to automate access to your namespaces in {{site.data.keyword.registrylong_notm}}
 {: #registry_tokens_use}

-You can use a token in your Docker login command to automate access to a namespace.
-Depending on whether you set read-only or read-write access for your token, users can push and pull images to and from your namespace.
+You can use a token in your `docker login` command to automate access to your namespaces.
+Depending on whether you set read-only or read-write access for your token, users can push and pull images to and from your namespaces.
 {:shortdesc}

 1. Log in to {{site.data.keyword.Bluemix_notm}}.